glitch047/Banking-App_UI/README.md

 # Banking-App_UI
-UI design of banking app
+UI design of banking app.
+Designed on figma.